jmprado/Hahn.Assesment/README.md

 This application fetches and displays data provided by the Deutscher Wetterdienst public [API](https://dwd.api.bund.dev/).

-You can find the complete API documentation here.

 The data source chosen is the `crowd_meldungen_overview_v2.json` file.
 You can check it out using the link below:

 Heads up!
 This is a JSON file: [crowd_meldungen_overview_v2.json](https://s3.eu-central-1.amazonaws.com/app-prod-static.warnwetter.de/v16/crowd_meldungen_overview_v2.json)